 How to Create a Nation of Liars and Thieves

 I was in my late twenties, early thirties before the issue of integrity became important to me.
 I met my first teacher, Tony Speed, Vice-President, of Farr Associates, a behavioral science firm, when I was 27 years old.
 Over the course of this 10 year relationship, Tony would serve as one of my big wake-up calls and an initiation into another world.
 Up to that point, I had no integrity.
+I’m not suggesting I was a bad person.
+I was an unaware person.

 Through these early years of development, I met other individuals who were also on similar paths of self-awareness and there would be numerous, transformational experiences that would form the thread for many of us to follow as we headed out of the mess and into a meaningful life.